Home » Repairs & Maintenance » How Long Do Caravan Shock Absorbers Last?

 Shock Absorber Installation

-The life span of your caravan shock absorber is also highly dependent on correct installation.
+The life span of your caravan shock absorber is also highly dependent on the correct installation.

-Specific installation instructions do vary as the ideal shock absorber mounting position will depend on wheel size and spring type.
-We recommend a qualified service mechanic (either vehicle or caravan) to install shock absorbers.
+Specific installation instructions vary, as the ideal shock absorber mounting position will depend on wheel size and spring type.
+We recommend a qualified service mechanic (either vehicle or caravan) install shock absorbers.

-However, if you are looking to install Couplemate shock absorbers ‘DIY’ you can refer to our general mounting guidelines which provide an indication of best practices for installation.
+However, if you want to install Couplemate shock absorbers ‘DIY’, you can refer to our general mounting guidelines, which indicate best installation practices.
 Download the Couplemate Shock Absorber Mounting Guide here.

 Travel Terrain